SmilingBytes/nvim-config/README.md

 # NeoVim Config

-Try out my NeoVim config to turrn your NeoVim into a powerful and beautiful IDE
+Try out my NeoVim config to turn your NeoVim into a powerful and beautiful IDE

 <br/>